apdolinger/HubifyHomes/replit.md

 # Hubify - Property Management Platform

 ## Overview
-Hubify is a professional property management platform designed for home watch and HOA companies.
+Hubify is a professional property management platform designed for home watch and estate management companies.
 Its purpose is to streamline property operations, enhance team efficiency, and improve client communication by offering a comprehensive solution for managing properties, tasks, team collaboration, and client relationships through a modern web interface.
 The platform's business vision is to become the leading solution for property management, offering significant market potential by addressing inefficiencies in current workflows.

 ## User Preferences
 Preferred communication style: Simple, everyday language.